erxes/erxes/docs/docs/components/spinners.md

 title: Spinners
 ---

-import { Objective, Size, Position } from "./spinners.js"
+import { Objective, Size, Position, Apispinners } from "./spinners.js"

 <p>Spinners can be used to show the loading state in your projects.</p>